 INTRODUCTION

 The ground-source heat pump (GSHP) is a proven technology that can efficiently keep homes and businesses thermally comfortable year-round.
-However, the application of GSHP is hindered by its high initial cost, mostly due to the cost of drilling boreholes in the ground for installing ground heat exchangers (GHE).
+However, the application of GSHP is hindered by its high initial cost, mostly due to the cost of drilling boreholes in the ground for installing ground heat exchangers (GHE) (Liu et al. 2019).
 Most people make decisions on whether to install a GSHP system based on economics.
 A public-facing tool that can accurately analyze the costs and benefits of investing in GSHPs will be able to help identify GSHP projects with favorable economics.

 However, the needed tool does not yet exist.
 Most existing tools are dedicated to sizing the GHE, which is the most unique and critical component of a GSHP system (GLHEPro 2016, Gaia 2016, BLOCON 2017).
 These GHE sizing tools rely on inputs of the thermal loads of the GHE, which must be estimated or calculated with other methods or programs.
 Also, these dedicated GHE sizing tools do not account for the interactions among various components of a GSHP system, so they cannot accurately predict the performance of a GSHP system.
 For example, a pumping control or outdoor air ventilation system can affect the thermal loads and the efficiency of a GSHP system so the operation of the building should be accounted for when designing a ground heat exchanger.
 The lack of a tool possessing such functionality presents a major hurdle preventing GSHP market penetration and novel financing models, such as third-party ownership of GSHP systems.
 The feasibility of installing a GSHP system for a specific project is usually assessed based on “rules of thumb” to estimate the equipment capacity required to meet the heating and cooling loads of the building and the size of the GHE.
 This rough estimation often results in a GSHP system that does not meet the economic expectations of the owner or a GSHP system that does not perform as efficiently as it could.

 The size and cost of a GHE are sensitive to the amount of energy rejected to the ground when cooling compared with the amount of energy extracted when heating.
 Given the large thermal mass of the ground, the heat transfer process of a GHE is almost completely transient, and thus both the peak and the total thermal loads of a GHE need to be accounted for when sizing a GHE.
 The thermal loads are affected by the design and operation of the building and its mechanical system.
 As buildings become more complex due to the increasing diversity in functions and efforts to reduce the environmental footprint of buildings, building energy simulation (BES) is more commonly used to predict the thermal loads of a building.
-Integrating BES with the GHE design tool not only provides a seamless transition between the building’s thermal loads and the GHE sizing but also, more importantly, allows the user to assess the effects on the GHE size and the GSHP system performance resulting from variations in the design and operation of the building and its mechanical system.
+Integrating BES with the GHE design tool not only provides a seamless transition between the building’s thermal loads and the GHE sizing but also, more importantly, allows the user to assess the effects on the GHE size and the GSHP system performance resulting from variations in the design and operation of the building and its mechanical system (Liu and Hellström 2006).
 With a side-by-side comparison between a GSHP system and a conventional HVAC system that serves the same building, the energy savings and carbon emission reductions resulting from using the GSHP system can be evaluated.
 Furthermore, an integrated tool enables a simulation-based holistic design approach for driving down the overall cost and energy consumption of the building by improving the design and controls of the building and the GSHP system.